Skip to main content

 Drag an event node onto the canvas

 Pick the event type that should trigger your workflow.
+A workflow takes one event node.

 3